backblaze-b2-samples/cloudflare-b2/README.md

 # to list the bucket’s objects.
 You can allow or deny this functionality in the
 # Worker via ALLOW_LIST_BUCKET
 ALLOW_LIST_BUCKET = "<true, if you want to allow clients to list objects, otherwise false>"
+# If set, these headers will be included in the signed upstream request
+# alongside the minimal set of headers required for an AWS v4 signature:
+# "authorization", "x-amz-content-sha256" and "x-amz-date".
+#
+# Note that, if "x-amz-content-sha256" is not included in ALLOWED_HEADERS, then
+# any value supplied in the incoming request is discarded and
+# "x-amz-content-sha256" will be set to "UNSIGNED-PAYLOAD".
+#
+# If you set ALLOWED_HEADERS, it is your responsibility to ensure that the
+# list of headers that you specify supports the functionality that your client
+# apps use, for example, "range".
+The list below is a suggested starting point.
+#
+# Note that HTTP headers are not case-sensitive. "host" will match "host",
+# "Host" and "HOST".
+#ALLOWED_HEADERS = [
+#    "content-type",
+#    "date",
+#    "host",
+#    "if-match",
+#    "if-modified-since",
+#    "if-none-match",
+#    "if-unmodified-since",
+#    "range",
+#    "x-amz-content-sha256",
+#    "x-amz-date",
+#    "x-amz-server-side-encryption-customer-algorithm",
+#    "x-amz-server-side-encryption-customer-key",
+#    "x-amz-server-side-encryption-customer-key-md5"
+#]
 ```

 You must also configure `B2_APPLICATION_KEY` as a [secret](https://blog.cloudflare.com/workers-secrets-environment/):